IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 ---

-## Using a media protection option in a media stream
+## Using a media protection in a media stream

-Each output of a media stream may have a media protection option.
-When a media protection option is set for a media stream output, a content key will be generated for the output and the output properties will contain the ID of the content key.
+Each output of a media stream may have a media protection.
+When a media protection is set for a media stream output, a content key will be generated for the output and the output properties will contain the ID of the content key.